 Research in the laboratory has been supported by:

-Thank you to the Hormones and Behaviour class of 2015 for the Award for Excellence in Teaching nomination!
+Thank you to the Hormones and Behaviour class of 2015 and 2016 for the Award for Excellence in Teaching nominations!

 I am the organizer for the Institute for Biological and Environmental Sciences - Integrative and Environmental Physiology (IEP) seminar series.
 This consists of bi-weekly seminars presented by various laboratory personel (i.e. Group leaders, post-docs and graduate students) associated with the IEP division.